xability/maidr/README.md

-# MAIDR: Multimodal Access and Interactive Data Representation
+# maidr: Multimodal Access and Interactive Data Representation

-MAIDR is a system for non-visual access and control of statistical charts.
-It aims to provide an inclusive experience for users with visual impairments by offering multiple modes of interaction: sonification, braille, and text.
-This innovative approach enhances the accessibility of data visualization and encourages a multi-model exploration on visualization.
-Check out the current build: [MAIDR Demo](https://uiuc-ischool-accessible-computing-lab.github.io/MAIDR/user_study_pilot/intro.html).
+maidr is a system for non-visual access and control of statistical plots.
+It aims to provide an inclusive experience for users with visual impairments by offering multiple modes of interaction: braille, text, and sonification (BTS).
+This comprehensive approach enhances the accessibility of data visualization and encourages a multi-model exploration on visualization.
+Check out the current build: [maidr Demo](https://uiuc-ischool-accessible-computing-lab.github.io/maidr/user_study_pilot/intro.html).
 You may also clone or download the github repo, navigate to the ./user_study_pilot folder, and open any of the html files in your browser.

 ## Table of Contents